Sankofa-Bloom/choptime-mobile-menu/CAMPAY_SETUP.md

-# Campay Payment Gateway Setup Guide
+# Campay Payment Integration Setup

-## 🎯 **Campay API Integration Complete**

-Your ChopTime app is now configured to use Campay as the default payment gateway.
+Your ChopTym app is now configured to use Campay as the default payment gateway.
 Here's how to set up your API keys:

 ## 📋 **Required API Keys**